sparkflows/sparkflows-docs/docs/tutorials/data-science/bike-rental-prediction.rst

 Split it
 ---------

-It will split our dataset into separate training and test sets using Split Node.
+It will split our dataset into separate training and test sets using the Split Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^